-Trump and Russia: What we know -- and what we don't
+Trump and Russia: What we know -- and don't

 6. And finally, the fundamental question: Why have administration officials so consistently misled, muddied or stonewalled questions about their interactions with the Russians?

 That follows a broader theme: Very little of what we know was volunteered by the administration.
-In most cases, they have only confirmed, tacitly or without elaboration, new and contradictory information uncovered by the media.
+In most cases, it has only confirmed, tacitly or without elaboration, new and contradictory information uncovered by the media.